Skip to main content

 The total weight of the caviar is included as part of the 20kg total weight per person allowance covering products from the ‘Fish/fishery products/bivalves (dead)’ category.

-From Croatia, Faroe Islands, Greenland and Iceland
+From Faroe Islands and Greenland

 You may only bring in or send by post personal imports of the following products:

-Meat and dairy products (other than powdered infant milk, infant food, special foods and special pet feed required for medical reasons) 10kg per person
+Meat and dairy products (other than powdered infant milk, infant food, special foods and special pet feed required for medical reasons)10kg per person

-Powdered infant milk, infant food, special foods and special pet feed required for medical reasons* 10kg per person
+Powdered infant milk, infant food, special foods and special pet feed required for medical reasons*10kg per person

-Special pet feed required for medical reasons* 10kg per person
+Special pet feed required for medical reasons*10kg per person

 *provided that in both cases: